-Others enter this profession after a significant career change.
-They may realize that they want to start helping people, and they may enter this field with that very intention.
+Others enter the profession after a significant career change.
+They may realize that they want to start helping people and enter this field with that very intention.
 Finally, some professional therapists, psychologists, or social workers may provide substance abuse counseling as part of their practice.
-They may contract with various agencies, treatment centers, or work in private practice.
+They may contract with various agencies, addiction treatment centers, or work in private practice.

 There are many rewards associated with substance abuse counseling.
 Let’s explore some of the standout advantages.

 All helping professions have this inherent reward.
 It feels good to give back and knowing that your work makes a difference feels good.

 If you are in recovery yourself, you may feel a responsibility to help others in the way you have been helped.
 There’s a strong chance you will be able to relate to some of your clients- and there’s also a strong chance they will feel like they can relate to you as well.

 Some people prefer the comfort of a predictable day-in and day-out routine.
 However, if you’re the type who’s up for an adventure, who enjoys something new every day, and who gets bored quickly, counseling may be the right profession for you.

 With counseling, you’ll continually grow and learn about yourself and others.
 No two days look exactly alike.
 That’s because you’re working with people every day- and we all know that no two people are identical.